 - Optional ~ 20-25 drops of your favorite Essential oil, such as lemon or lavender

 - Mix all ingredients together well .
 Use 2 T. for a large load, 1 T. for small loads.

 - Makes about 9 cups which should do about 72 large loads.

-- This detergent does not suds up much so is safe for high efficiency washers too.
+- This detergent does not suds up too much so is safe to use with high efficiency washers.